 - Eat a banana right before your workout for energy

 Ectomorph workout tip #2: Do Compound Exercises

-Not that there is anything wrong with working out these muscles groups.
-But my friend, THAT IS NOT WHAT YOU NEED AS AN ECTOMORPH THAT’S STARTING OUT!
+Not that there is anything wrong with isolating muscle groups, But THAT IS NOT WHAT YOU NEED AS AN ECTOMORPH THAT’S STARTING OUT!
+YOU NEED COMPOUND!

 So what are compound exercises?

 COMPOUND EXERCISE: is an exercise that recruits multiple muscles simultaneously to achieve the required movement.
 An Iso exercise would be the opposite.

 One example of a compound exercise is the bench press.

 When you bench press, you are using multiple muscles with the main ones being your triceps, shoulders, and chest.
 Since these muscles are working as a group, they will also be growing as a group.